dubo-dubon-duponey/sh-art/README.md

 # sh-art

-> just a piece of shcript - internally known as "dc" (short for "dubo (shell) core")
+> just a piece of shcript (aka "dubo core" or "dc")

-This project aims at providing a generic library facilitating the development of marginally complex command-line shell scripts, primarily driven by personal needs.
+This project aims at providing a generic library facilitating the development of marginally complex command-line shell scripts in a consistent manner, primarily driven by personal needs.

 Specifically, it takes care of argument parsing and validation, logging, http, and other stuff.